Shao Renzhe

-Shao Renzhe (邵仁哲; born 13 April 1999) is a Chinese footballer currently playing as a forward.
+Shao Renzhe (邵仁哲; born 13 April 1999) is a Chinese footballer currently playing as a forward for Huzhou Changxing Jintown.

 Club career

 Shao Renzhe would play for the Zhejiang youth team before being promoted to the senior team.
 He would soon be loaned out to third club Fujian Tianxin on 2 March 2019.
 On his return he would make his debut for Zhejiang in the 2020 Chinese FA Cup on 29 November 2020 against Shandong Luneng Taishan in a 2-0 defeat.
 He would gradually start to establish himself as a regular within the team as the club gained promotion to the top tier at the end of the 2021 campaign.
 On 30 April 2022, Shao would transfer to second tier club Nanjing City.